billkarsh/SpikeGLX/Help/NI_driver_installation.md

 ### NI chassis and data acquisition card installation

-This document covers the steps to install the necessary software for an NI chassis, NI remote control module, and an NI multifunction IO device for non-neural signals.
-We've selected a PXI-6133 module in this example.
+This document covers the steps to install the necessary software for an NI chassis, NI remote control module, and an NI acquisition device for non-neural signals.
+We've selected a PXI-6133 module in these example.

+>SpikeGLX will work with multifunction IO S-series 61XX, M-series 62XX, X-series 63XX devices, and with digital-only 653X devices.
+Moreover, you can use PXI, PCI or USB devices, though USB is slower and should be avoided for new purchases.

 #### Install Hardware